Gluten Free Barbecue Meatball Subs

 Olive oil, for drizzling

-In a large bowl, combine ground meat, bread crumbs, egg, red onion, spinach, barbecue sauce, garlic powder, salt, and pepper.
-Mix until just combined.
+Preheat your oven to 375°F and line a baking sheet with parchment paper.
+In a large bowl, combine the ground meat, bread crumbs, egg, finely chopped onion, chopped spinach, barbecue sauce, garlic powder, salt, and pepper.
+Mix with your hands or a spoon until everything is just combined — don’t overwork it or the meatballs can get dense.

 Comments